-React vs Angular: An In-depth Comparison — SitePoint
+React vs Angular: An In-depth Comparison - SitePoint

 - Are there any ready-made component libraries that you would like to use?

-If you’re starting a big project and you would like to minimize the risk of making a bad choice, consider creating a proof-of-concept product first.
+If you’re starting a big project and you’d like to minimize the risk of making a bad choice, consider creating a proof-of-concept product first.
 Pick some of the key features of the projects and try to implement them in a simplistic manner using one of the frameworks.
-PoCs usually don’t take a lot if time to build but will give you some valuable personal experience on working with the framework and allow you to validate the key technical requirements.
+PoCs usually don’t take a lot of time to build, but they’ll give you some valuable personal experience on working with the framework and allow you to validate the key technical requirements.
 If you’re satisfied with the results, you can continue with full-blown development.
-If not, failing fast will save you lot of headaches in the long run.
+If not, failing fast will save you a lot of headaches in the long run.

 One Framework to Rule Them All?